clovisnicolas/flutter_screen/README.md

 A Flutter plugin to manage the device's screen on Android and iOS.

 ## Usage
-To use this plugin, add `screen` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `flutter_screen` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 Make sure you add the following permissions to your Android Manifest
 ```